anodynos/uRequire/readme.md

 ### **uRequire config** A completely new 'bundle' & 'build' hierarchical configuration scheme.

-The 'configs'/'configFiles' feature, where a hierarchical/inheritance chain of *uRequire config* files is used to allow a fine-grained definition of the bundle & build information.
+The 'derive' feature ('config' action in urequireCMD), where a hierarchical/inheritance chain of *uRequire config* files is used to allow a fine-grained definition of the bundle & build information.

-It is very flexible:
+It is extremelly versatile:
   - it understands keys both in the 'root' of your config or in 'bundle'/'build' hashes
   - it provides shortcuts, to convert simple declarations to more complex ones.